Ecommerce Recipe

 You can integrate third-party services and tools, customizing the architecture and commerce features of your store.

-For example, you can integrate Stripe for payment, or SendGrid for notifications.
+For example, you can integrate Stripe to accept payments, or SendGrid to send emails to customers.

 Integrations